jammilo/Team-Dinosaur-Project-Data-Viz/README.md

 # Digging Into Dinosaurs

+## Objectives

+An interactive website for all your fun facts about dinosaurs!
+See where they lived, what they ate, facts about individual dinosaurs and when they lived.

+##Visualizations:

+Maps:

+* World Map: Where are dinosaurs found?
+Filters: Country, State, Diet.

+Explore:

+* Dinosaur Bar Charts: Diet, Time Period, Age, Year Found

+* Timeline Graphic: Timeline with hovering dinosaur graphics

+* Dinosaur Bios: Filter that provides photo and table of information

+* Paleontology Bar Charts: Author, Year Found

 ## Project Description/Outline

-An interactive website for all your fun facts about dinosaurs!
-See where they lived, what they ate, facts about individual dinosaurs and when they lived!
+The purpose of this project was to create a user-friendly visual dashboard of a dataset using a Python Flask powered API, HTML/CSS, and JavaScript.
+Our group decided to create a dashboard of interactive fun facts about dinosaurs.
+We wanted users to be able to “dig” into the fossil data and discover facts about dinosaurs in a unique way, allowing the user to apply a single filter to multiple visualizations at once.
+The dataset is from an existing Public Tableau Dashboard entitled “When Dinosaurs Ruled the Earth”.
+This dataset had 2463 records of dinosaur fossils discovered from 1836 - 2018 and was a large enough dataset to help create the base of our project.
+Dataset: ​Public Tableau Dashboard Data: https://public.tableau.com/profile/shawn.moore#!/vizhome/WhenDinosaursRuledTheEarth_0/Da shboard1
+Site Design & Inspiration:
+The site was designed to invite users to interact with it right away.
+The CSS uses Boostrap’s “sketchy” theme and images of fossil dinosaurs.
+Buttons were included on the home page to encourage users to access or “Go Digging” into the data.
+Giving users the option to see Map & Charts, the Data Table, or visit other wealthy research websites.
+Each page was designed to help lead the user to the next phase of exploration.